-Coming out of this time period, City Pop offered a distinct link in the cultural echo chamber that existed between Japan and the United States at the time.
-Along with the growing popularity of punk and metal, City Pop’s dent in Japanese music history paints a picture of a country experimenting with a Western trend and remaking it in its own image.
-Its distinct take on American R&B and jazz fusion shows the power of influence and imitation in music, even as the country itself held no tangible cultural connection to the United States.
-The inspiration is clear, but the outcome is still undeniably Japanese.
+Coming out of this time period, city pop offered a distinct link in the cultural echo chamber that existed between Japan and the United States at the time.
+Along with the growing popularity of punk and metal, city pop’s dent in Japanese music history paints a picture of a country experimenting with a Western trend and remaking it in its own image.
+Its distinct take on American R&B and jazz fusion shows the power of influence and imitation in music, even as Japan itself held no tangible cultural connection to the United States.
+The inspiration is undeniable, but the outcome is still undeniably Japanese.

 Itching for a listen?
 We’ve compiled a primer playlist to get you started, with a little help from Nippon Leagues.
 If effortless background-noise listening is more of your thing, you can find their first mixtape, Volume 1, here.

 Tatsuro Yamashita - Love Talkin' (Honey It's You)

 Makoto Matsushita - First Light